biozal/NewWorld/cities/Atlanta.md

 - Religion
   - Temple of Zeus
     - Workers:
-       - Demetrius, 35, a burly and imposing human priest with a deep voice and a love of thunderstorms.
+       - Sam Palmer, 35, a burly and imposing human priest with a deep voice and a love of thunderstorms.
-       - Thalia, 25, a lithe and graceful elf acolyte with a love of storytelling and a talent for oratory.
+       - Leon Booth, 25, a lithe and graceful human acolyte with a love of storytelling and a talent for oratory.
        - Nikos, 50, a wise and learned dwarf sage with a vast knowledge of history and mythology.
   - Temple of Hera
     - Workers:
-       - Eleni, 30, a regal and elegant human priestess with a love of marriage and a talent for diplomacy.
+       - Alex Clark, 30, a regal and elegant human priestess with a love of marriage and a talent for diplomacy.
-       - Artemis, 20, a wild and untamed half-elf acolyte with a love of nature and a talent for archery.
+       - Evelyn Webb, 20, a wild and untamed half-elf acolyte with a love of nature and a talent for archery.
-       - Hephaestus, 45, a rugged and weathered dwarf.
+       - Bryleigh Stonehead, 45, a rugged and weathered dwarf.

 #### Decatur
 - Ruler